ci-box/buildroot-ci-loop-demo/README.md

 And build the instance:

     sudo docker-compose build
-Note: First build needs to download and create docker images, which takes some times...
+`Note`: First build needs to download and create docker images, which takes some times...

+For upcoming opertations you need to copy your ssh public key to the gitserver overlay:

+    cp ~/.ssh/id_rsa.pub overlays/gitserver/pubkeys/

 ## Running